![]() Jacquelyn Ardam Director jardam@college.ucla.edu | Director, Undergraduate Research Center–Humanities, Arts, and Social Sciences

 Muriel McClendon, Chair

-Associate Professor and Vice Chair, Department of History
+Associate Professor and Vice Chair for Graduate Affairs, Department of History

 Leisy Abrego